 These pepper-like spice come from tropical America.
 The original inhabitants knew him long before the arrival of European conquerors.
-Use to season a chocolate in both – solid or liquid form.
-The name all spice includes itself the combination of the flavor and aroma of the most popular exotic spices – pepper, cloves, cinnamon and nutmeg.
+Use to season chocolate in both – solid or liquid form.
+The name allspice includes itself the combination of the flavour and aroma of the most popular exotic spices – pepper, cloves, cinnamon and nutmeg.

 CINNAMON, CONSIDERED AN ELITE AMONG SPICES

 comes from the aromatic bark of Asian tropical trees.
 Not only in ancient Egypt, but also in Greece and Rome, they attributed her great and mysterious power.
 Without cinnamon today, we can not imagine preparing hot Christmas drinks such as mulled wine or punch, adding to a variety of liqueurs and, of course, not missing out on a great variety of desserts and delicious pastries.

 originally from West Asia, Saffron gradually reached Europe, where it grows in Spain and southern France.
 We use dry blossoms of saffron flower for their very intense scent and colour – the food or pastry turns bright yellow to orange.